kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

       providerSpec:
         value:
             // ....
-            affinity:
-              podAffinityPreset: "hard" # or "soft"
+          topologySpreadConstraints:
+              - maxSkew: "1"
+                topologyKey: "zone"
+                whenUnsatisfiable: "DoNotSchedule"
 // ....
 ```
 </details>

-The following *VirtualMachine* specification will be generated
+The following *VirtualMachine* specification will be generated from above *MachineDeployment*
-- with affinity type *"hard"*:
+- with the `custom topologySpreadConstraints`:
 <details>
  <summary>VirtualMachine* specification</summary>